-If you have neck pain, back pain, or another form of chronic pain, interventional pain management physician Daniel Kline, MD, and Diana Lam, PA-C, provide advanced treatments at Integrated Spine and Pain Services in Falls Church, Alexandria, Virginia and Northern Virginia.
+If you have neck pain, back pain, or another form of chronic pain, interventional pain management physician Diana Lam, PA-C, and Addison Lindberg, MS, PA-C, provide advanced treatments at Integrated Spine and Pain Services in Falls Church, Alexandria, Virginia.
 They have a clinical research program that may offer novel, up-and-coming treatment options to treat your pain.
 Schedule an appointment by phone or online to learn more.

 Clinical research studies prevention, screening, diagnosis, quality of life, genetics, and treatments for diseases, illnesses, and chronic pain.